SothyLorn/ansible-taskmate-setup/README.md

 Steps to View SSH Key Names in DigitalOcean1.
 Log in to DigitalOcean => Go to https://cloud.digitalocean.com/
-  => Sign in with your DigitalOcean account credentials
+  => Sign in with your DigitalOcean account credentials Navigate to SSH Keys Settings
-  - Navigate to SSH Keys SettingsMethod 1 (Direct)
+    Method 1 (Direct)
       => Click on "Settings" in the left sidebar menu => Click on "Security" tab
       => Scroll down to the "SSH keys" section
-      Method 2 (Quick Access):
+    Method 2 (Quick Access)
       => Click on your profile/avatar in the top right corner => Select "Settings" from the dropdown
       => Navigate to "Security" tab
       => Find "SSH keys" section
-  - View Your SSH KeysIn the SSH keys section, you'll see a list of all your SSH keys with:
+   View Your SSH KeysIn the SSH keys section, you'll see a list of all your SSH keys with:
         => Name - The name you gave to the SSH key (e.g., "My Laptop", "Jenkins Server", "Personal MacBook") => Fingerprint - Unique identifier for the key => Added - When the key was added